-Catherine Strisik is the author of The Mistress (3: A Taos Press, 2016), current finalist for 2017 New Mexico/Arizona Book Award in Poetry.
-The Mistress is a poetic sensual journey in a struggle against Parkinson’s Disease: the “mistress” in her marriage.
+Catherine Strisik is the author of The Mistress (3: A Taos Press, 2016), winner of 2017 New Mexico Book Award in Poetry.
+The Mistress is a poetic sensual journey in a struggle against/with Parkinson’s Disease: the “mistress” in her marriage.
 Blindness, disorientation, love, vanity and the body all collude in poems of striking elegance and bravery.
 Her poem, “Call Out My Name” from the collection, was recently nominated for a Pushcart Prize.

 Strisik is also the author of Thousand-Cricket Song (Plain View Press, 2010, 2nd edition 2016.)
 Says poet and translator, Ken McCullough, “…a powerful choral piece in which we experience by increments, the poet’s deepening understanding, hence solidarity.
 While the cumulative effect is of limitlessness, Strisik eschews hyperbole; she merely shifts to a wider and higher angle.”